cerplot/luigi/doc/configuration.rst

   By default, workers will stop requesting new work and finish running pending steps after receiving a ``SIGUSR1`` signal.
 This provides a hook for gracefully shutting down workers that are in the process of running (potentially expensive) steps.
-If set to true, Luigi will NOT install this shutdown hook on workers.
+If set to true, Trun will NOT install this shutdown hook on workers.
 Note this hook does not work on Windows operating systems, or when jobs are launched outside the main execution thread.